niuers/Programming/git.md

 # Rewriting History

-### Changing the Last Commit
+### Change the Last Commit

-1. Change commit message
+##### `git commit --amend`
-`git commit --amend`: change your last commit
+1. You can change the message of your last commit

-1. Change the snapshot you just recorded: adding, changing, removing files
+1. You Change the snapshot you just recorded: adding, changing, removing files
   * Stage the changes you want by editing a file and running `git add` on it or `git rm` to a tracked file
   * Then run `git commit --amend`, which takes your current staging area and makes it the snapshot for the new commit.

-You need to be careful with this technique because amending changes the SHA-1 of the commit.
-It’s like a very small rebase—don’t amend your last commit if you’ve already pushed it.
+1. You need to be careful with this technique because amending changes the SHA-1 of the commit.
+  * It’s like a very small rebase
+  * **Don’t amend your last commit if you’ve already pushed it. **

-### Changing Multiple Commit Messages
+### Change Multiple Commit Messages

-To modify a commit that is farther back in your history, you must move to more complex tools.
+1. To modify a commit that is farther back in your history, you must move to more complex tools.
-You can use the rebase tool to rebase a series of commits onto the HEAD they were originally based on instead of moving them to another one.
+  * You can use the rebase tool to rebase a series of commits onto the HEAD they were originally based on instead of moving them to another one.
 With the interactive rebase tool, you can then stop after each commit you want to modify and change the message, add files, or do whatever you wish.
 You can run rebase interactively by adding the `-i` option to `git rebase`.
 You must indicate how far back you want to rewrite commits by telling the command which commit to rebase onto.

-For example, if you want to change the last three commit messages, or any of the commit messages in that group, you supply as an argument to git rebase -i the parent of the last commit you want to edit, which is HEAD~2^ or HEAD~3.
-It may be easier to remember the ~3 because you’re trying to edit the last three commits; but keep in mind that you’re actually designating four commits ago, the parent of the last commit you want to edit:
-`$ git rebase -i HEAD~3`
+  * For example, if you want to change the last three commit messages, or any of the commit messages in that group, you supply as an argument to `git rebase -i` the parent of the last commit you want to edit, which is `HEAD~2^` or `HEAD~3`: `$ git rebase -i HEAD~3`

-Remember again that this is a rebasing command—every commit included in the range HEAD~3..HEAD will be rewritten, whether or not you change the message.
-Don’t include any commit you’ve already pushed to a central server—doing so will confuse other developers by providing an alternate version of the same change.
+  * Remember again that this is a rebasing command—every commit included in the range `HEAD~3..HEAD` will be rewritten, whether or not you change the message.
+  * **Don’t include any commit you’ve already pushed to a central server**: doing so will confuse other developers by providing an alternate version of the same change.

-Running this command gives you a list of commits in your text editor that looks something like this:
+  * Running this command gives you a list of commits in your text editor that looks something like this:

 ```
 pick f7f3f6d changed my name a bit
 pick 310154e updated README formatting and added blame